jtl5770/goleds/README.md

 There is a currently hard coded dependency between the different
 producers:
   * At the end of a trigger cycle of (maybe multiple) sensorledproducers (in other words: when the lights have gone off again) both multiblobproducer and cylonproducer are triggered to start (if they are enabled in the first place).
 They then run either their configured time or are being stopped again when another sensorledproducer cycle is being started.
-  * If the multiblobproducer is started, it stops for the time of its activity a possibly running nightlightproducer.
+  * If the multiblobproducer is started, it stops for the time of its activity a currently running nightlightproducer to avoid color mixing of the two.
+When it finishes, it starts the nightlightproducer again.
   * This is not implemented for the cylonproducer.

 This is done so the different colors and LEDs of the producers don't